larsrh/website/topics/crdt/04-combinators.md

 ## About abstractions

 But not all abstractions are created equal.
-There's much talk in programming about abstractions that are leaky, or ill-defined, or introduce performance penalties, or ...
+There's much talk in programming about abstractions that are leaky, ill-defined, introduce performance penalties, or ...
 This is not what I'm going to talk about here.
 You may have guessed it:
 We'll focus on _mathematical_ abstractions.